Hierosoft/training-disclosure/readme.md

 Example: <https://github.com/Hierosoft/hierosoft-logistics

-Template: See template file in this folder.
+Template: See template file(s) in this folder.